-'Perpetrator(s)' for the purpose of this policy (in line with KCSIE 2023), we use the term, in places, use the term 'alleged perpetrator(s)' and where appropriate 'perpetrator(s)'.
+'Perpetrator(s)' for the purpose of this policy (in line with KCSIE 2024), we use the term, in places, 'alleged perpetrator(s)' and where appropriate 'perpetrator(s)'.
 These are widely used and recognised terms.
 At St John's Meads CEP we think very carefully about terminology, especially when speaking in front of children, not least because in some cases the abusive behaviour will have been harmful to the perpetrator as well.